Lewis Dunk: 2023–present: Brighton's European debut

 On 12 July 2023, Dunk signed a new contract that would run to June 2026, with Roberto De Zerbi calling it "good news for Lewis and the club."
 He missed Brighton's first ever European match on 21 September through injury, where Brighton went on to lose 3–2 at home against Greek champions AEK Athens in his absence.
 On 5 October, Dunk made his European debut, Brighton's first away match in Europe, in which they came from 2–0 down to draw 2–2 at Marseille.

 On 25 November 2023, Dunk was shown a straight red card after having a disagreement with the referee Anthony Taylor over awarding the home side a penalty as his teammate Jack Hinshelwood committed a foul on Callum Hudson-Odoi.
 This was his fifth red card in the Premier League.
 Despite this, his team held on for the 3–2 away win at Nottingham Forest.
 On 24 February 2024, Dunk made in his 400th league appearance for Brighton, in which he scored a header in stoppage time to equalise against Everton.

+On 3 December 2025, Dunk made in his 500th appearance for Brighton during the 4–3 loss against Aston Villa.

 International career

-Dunk is uncapped for England at youth level; his call-up to the England national under-21 team for their 2013 UEFA European Under-21 Championship qualification matches against Iceland and Belgium in November 2011 marks his only youth international call-up.
+Dunk was uncapped for England at youth level; his call-up to the England national under-21 team for their 2013 UEFA European Under-21 Championship qualification matches against Iceland and Belgium in November 2011 marks his only youth international call-up.

 In October 2018, he was called up for the first time to replace the injured James Tarkowski in the senior England squad for matches against Croatia and Spain in the Nations League.
 However, he did not make an appearance.
 In the next month Dunk was called up again for a friendly against United States and a Nations League match against Croatia.
 He made his debut on 15 November playing in the whole match in England's 3–0 win over the United States at Wembley Stadium.
 In doing so, he became the fourth Brighton player to earn a senior England cap, and the first since Steve Foster in 1982.

 In May 2023, after a four-and-a-half-year absence, he was recalled by Gareth Southgate for matches against Malta and North Macedonia in UEFA Euro 2024 qualifying.
 However, he later withdrew from the England squad due to a niggling injury which curtailed his season with Brighton.
-On 31 August, Dunk was yet again called up for the next round of international fixtures, this time a Euro qualifier against Ukraine and a friendly with Scotland to mark 150 years of the first international match.
-He made his second England appearance on 12 September, almost five years after his debut, starting and playing the full match of the 3–1 away win over Scotland at Hampden Park.
-He was named in England's 26-man squad for UEFA Euro 2024.
+On 31 August, Dunk was called up for the next round of international fixtures, this time a Euro qualifier against Ukraine and a friendly with Scotland to mark 150 years of the first international match.
+He made his second England appearance on 12 September, almost five years after his debut, playing the full match of the 3–1 away win over Scotland at Hampden Park.
+He was named in England's 26-man squad for UEFA Euro 2024, but did not make any appearances.